cgrand/seqexp/README.md

 In the above example we see that in the first case the inner `*` matches as much as possible while in the second case `*?` matches as little as possible.

-Greediness affects only submatches and never changes the whole match.
+Greediness affects only submatches and never changes the whole match: flipping a quantifier from greedy to reluctant (or the other way round) is never going to change what is returned under `:match` and `:rest`, it only affects groups.